heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 > [!IMPORTANT]
 >
-> While quite short, this chapter is one of the most important in the course.
-It
+> While quite short, this chapter is one of the most important in the teaching
-> will help you to understand how applications communicate with each other and
+> unit.
+It will help you to understand how applications communicate with each
-> how to define your own application protocol for others to use.
+> other and how to define your own application protocol for others to use.

 ## What is an application protocol